DjorroDev/mvc-example/README.md

 > Note: This repo for me to study and learn made working full stack website

 ### About:
 This site basically MyAnimeList (MAL) clone.
-MAL is a website IMDB like but for japanese film and animation indusrty.
+MAL is a website IMDB like but for japanese movies and animations indusrty.

 ### Framework used:
 Bootstrap (css)